google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 The restrictions discussed in this subsection are motivated by trade-offs in the implementation in package reflectable, so we need to mention some implementation details.
-The package reflectable has been designed for program transformation, i.e., it is intended that a source to source transformer shall be able to receive a given program (which is using package reflectable, and indirectly `dart:mirrors`) as input, and transform it to an equivalent program that does not use `dart:mirrors`, generally by generating mirror implementation classes containing ordinary, non-reflective code.
+The package reflectable has been designed for program transformation, i.e., a source to source transformer receives a given program (which is using package reflectable, and indirectly `dart:mirrors`) as input, and transforms it into an equivalent program that does not use `dart:mirrors`, generally by generating a "database" of mirror creation expressions and consulting that database at runtime, all expressed as ordinary, non-reflective code.

 Ordinary code cannot violate privacy restrictions.
 Hence, reflective operations cannot, say, read or write a private field in a different library.
 The implication is that private access can only be supported for classes declared in a library which can be transformed, because only then can the generated mirror implementation class coexist with the target class.
-Using a transformer as we currently do (and plan to do in the future), all libraries in the client package can be transformed.
-However, libraries outside the client package cannot be transformed, which in particular matters for libraries from other packages, and for pre-defined libraries.

-For some libraries which cannot be transformed, it would be possible to create a local copy of the library in the client package and modify the program globally such that it uses that local copy, and such that the semantics of the copied library is identical to the semantics of the original.
-This cannot be done for libraries that contain language primitives which cannot be implemented in the language; for instance, the pre-defined class int cannot be replaced by a user-defined class.
-Moreover, the need to copy and adjust one library could propagate to another library, e.g., if the latter imports the former.
-Hence, not even this workaround would enable transformation of all libraries.
-We do not currently have any plans to use this kind of techniques, and hence only libraries in the current package can be transformed.

-Given that the main transformation technique for package reflectable is to generate a number of mirror classes for each target class, this means that access to private declarations cannot be supported for classes in libraries that cannot be transformed.
-This applies to private classes as a whole, and it applies to private declarations in public classes.
+The current transformation approach is to generate a new library which contains all the mirror creation expressions, which means that no private declaration in the program can be reached from generated code, not even the ones in the package that is being transformed.

+It would be possible to modify all the libraries in that package itself, but even though this could be used to get access to the private declarations locally, it would still leave all private declarations in imported packages out of reach.
+However, this would only help in the cases where a solution is not so desparately needed: Libraries in the local package could normally just be edited, adding a suitable public declaration in order to give some kind of access to the member which is otherwise inaccessible.
+So we decided to entirely leave out support for reflective access to private declarations.

+There is one exception: Mirrors for private classes can be obtained from a mirror on the enclosing library, and private classes in superclass chains are preserved, such that it will work to iterate over all superclasses if superclass quantification has been requested.
+But these private classes do not support invocation of static methods, and they do not support getting a mirror on their instances.

 It should be noted that transformation of libraries imported from other packages might be manageable to implement, but it requires changes to the